 Introducing 6 Ingredient Pulled Jackfruit.
 Yes, this is vegan.
 Yes, this is a fruit.
 And yes, this recipe takes just 6 ingredients.
 Gah!
 Excitement.
 Joy.
 Love.
 Drool.
 Ah, wipe away drool... desire to lick screen... fighting desire... fight it... must... resist... ~lick~

-If you have explored my blog you might have seen my original post for Jackfruit Sandwiches, and possibly even made it.
-While it’s for sure a completely delicious recipe, I felt the need to repost.
+If you have explored my blog you might have seen my original post for jackfruit sandwiches, and possibly even made it.
+While it's for sure a completely delicious recipe, I felt the need to repost.
 Why repost you ask?
-(Well, you probably didn’t but I am going to answer anyways).
+(Well, you probably didn't but I am going to answer anyway).
 My original recipe required almost 20 ingredients and took over 1.5 hours to cook!
 This does not jive with me.

 I have learned a thing or two since my early days of blogging.
 The easier and quicker the recipe, the more I (and you) seem to like it.
-So when I took this 20 ingredient, 1.5 hour recipe and rehashed it to a 6 ingredients, 45 minute recipe, I was pre-tay damn pleased with myself. ~pats self on back~
+So when I took this 20 ingredient, 1.5 hour recipe and rehashed it to a 6 ingredients, 45 minute recipe of pulled jackfruit goodness.
+I was pre-tay damn pleased with myself. ~pats self on back~